umbraco/UmbracoDocs/Tutorials/Multilanguage-Setup/index.md

 ## Using Dictionary Items

+Depending on how your site is set up, not all content is edited through the content section.
+Some of the content may be written in the template or labels of content node and dictionary items can play a part here.
 Dictionary items store a value for each language.
 They have an unique key and can be managed from the **Translation** section.
-For this tutorial, let's add dictionary items for the **Address** and **Contact Number** fields of the Contact Us page.
+For this tutorial, let's add dictionary items for the **Address** and **Contact Number** labels of the Contact Us page.

 ### Creating Dictionary Items